 We’ve already discussed the traditional perpetual license.
 This model still works for certain software companies but is lacking flexibility and the convenience of online software licensing.
 One benefit of the perpetual model when it comes to software licensing solutions is that the pricing is usually known ahead of time and is transparent to the buyer.

 The subscription model has become increasingly popular in recent years.
 Think about Netflix, Microsoft 360, and Adobe options (which in certain cases are also offered in parallel to the traditional software licensing systems).
-These companies use subscription models successfully, including various levels of licenses which are available depending on customer needs (typically at various price points).
+These companies use subscription models successfully, including various levels of licenses that are available depending on customer needs (typically at various price points).
 With the increasing use of SaaS programs in companies and enterprises, subscription models can be attractive with a “no-risk”, low-commitment option.

-When companies look into purchasing software licenses for their employees they are looking for a few main things from software licensing vendors.
+When companies look into purchasing licenses for their employees they are looking for a few main things from software licensing vendors.
 They want to be able to purchase in bulk (called concurrent licenses) and most importantly, to have analytics and real-time data about license use in the workplace.

 This is because companies don’t want to waste license use.
 A software licensing vendor that gives options of feature-based licensing or floating feature licenses will be at an advantage, as customers can choose which features they want and even which employees have access to each feature.